mctools/simplebuild-dgcode/doc/source/simplehists.rst

 already possible to produce a few quick plots for a paper, talk or email.

-For more advanced analysis, one can use Python and the plethora of utilities available there (e.g. all the utilities available in matplotlib and SciPy).
-Here is a small example of how one can get data out in formats ready to input to the various pylab plotting routines:
+For more advanced analysis, one can use Python and the plethora of utilities available there (e.g. all the utilities available in Matplotlib and SciPy).
+Here is a small example of how one can get data out in formats ready to input to the various PyLab plotting routines:

 .. code-block:: python